IBM/processmining/README.md

 # IBM Process Mining
-IBM Process Mining assets
+IBM Process Mining assets available to clients, partners, and IBMers.

 ## Installation scripts
-Install process mining and task mining on prem [Installation scripts](./Installation_on_prem/README.md)
+Traditional installation of process mining and task mining on prem  [Installation scripts](./Installation_on_prem/README.md).
+Following this script might accelerate the installation process for POCs.
 ## Custom Metrics (javascript)
+Custom metrics are developed in Javascript to create case-level metrics from the events data in each case.
 Examples of custom metrics: [Custom Metrics](./Custom%20Metrics/)
 ## Custom Filters (javascript)
+Custom filters are developed in Javascript to create sophisticated filters from the events data in each case.
 Examples of custom filters:  [Custom Filters](./Custom%20Filters/)
 ## Custom Widgets (javascript)
+Custom widgets are developed in Javascript to add new widgets in dashboards.
 Examples of custom widgets:  [Custom Widgets](./Custom%20Widgets/)

 Read this [tutorial](./Custom%20Widgets/dimension_linechart/README.md) to learn how to create advanced custom widgets with charts, that could be useful in any project.